-24. On September 28, 2023, claimant's mother emailed that she had left a voicemail for PM Flores to call her back and "tried multiple ways to upload several receipts for the month of May . . . for multiple sports that month up to the \$100 mark."
+25. In response thereto, claimant's mother emailed that she had left a voicemail for PM Flores to call her back and "tried multiple ways to upload several receipts for the month of May . . . for multiple sports that month up to the \$100 mark."

 She also had "separate expenses for the gear & equipment & items purchased for them" for the following months, July through September.
 She thanked PM Flores for reimbursing claimant's sibling's June activity and noted claimant's May through September activities, equipment and uniform fees.

-25. PM Flores responded that she was in meetings and cannot take a call but she did not see any receipts uploaded for claimant, and if claimant had "multiple receipts for the same month, they need to be one file together."
+26. PM Flores responded that she was in meetings and cannot take a call but by "taking a quick look at" claimant's receipts, she had approved some of the reimbursements, and noted that if claimant had "multiple receipts for the same month, they need to be one file together."
 She directed the former CSC to "please contact mom to assist."

-26. Claimant's mother replied by email, attaching receipts for claimant's activities and noting "there is some confusion on the months because of the limiting options of the FMS log.
+27. Claimant's mother replied by email, attaching receipts for claimant's activities and noting "there is some confusion on the months because of the limiting options of the FMS log.
 Please let me know if you have any questions or need further information.
 The leagues are paid in advance so most [of] the transaction are paid in full now for future months.
 There are a total of \$1000+ charges for their activities now through November."
 Claimant's mother then itemized the cost of the May through September activities for claimant and claimant's sibling.

-27. On October 20, 2023 claimant's mother emailed the former CSC asking, "Do these help?" and attaching receipts.
+28. On October 20, 2023 claimant's mother emailed the former CSC asking, "Do these help?" and attaching receipts.
 She wrote she was still looking for one receipt but "there are plenty of others that would also add up to contribute to [\$]100 for the month."
 The former CSC forwarded the email to PM Flores on October 25, 2023.

-28. Later that same date, PM Flores emailed claimant's mother that she had been in discussions with the former CSC "about the receipt submissions" for claimant and claimant's sibling.
+29. Later that same date, PM Flores emailed claimant's mother that she had been in discussions with the former CSC "about the receipt submissions" for claimant and claimant's sibling.
 She noted that claimant's mother had submitted receipts to the former CSC directly, "but IRC does not have access to upload receipts for families."

 (Emphasis in original.)
-PM Flores noted that the submission history IRC had only showed four submissions for claimant's brother and none for claimant.
+PM Flores noted that the submission history IRC had only showed four submissions for claimant and none for claimant's sister.
 PM Flores "had to reject the soccer submissions since they were duplicates, and the May submission did not match the dates of activity.
 The June and July receipts were also duplicates, and I mistakenly approved them."
 PM Flores wrote further: